-Duke Surgery Professor of Neurosurgery in the School of Medicine
+Duke Surgery Distinguished Professor of Neurosurgery in the School of Medicine

-My clinical areas of expertise include spinal surgery, especially cervical spine surgery where I have performed over 5,400 cervical spine procedures and recently was ranked the top cervical spine surgeon in the country by MPIRICA (an analytical company that reviews surgical outcomes).
+My clinical areas of expertise include spinal surgery, especially cervical spine surgery where I have performed over 6.500 cervical spine procedures and recently was ranked the top cervical spine surgeon in the country by MPIRICA (an analytical company that reviews surgical outcomes).
 I believe the whole patient is important and we emphasize time with the patient and careful discussions regarding possible surgery.
 Our excellent results are due to a great team of physicians, nurses, CRNAs, and anesthesiologists.
 I also believe in the spiritual side in taking care of my patients.
-My other clinical area of expertise includes the surgical treatment of epilepsy with bringing the latest technologies including outpatient brain surgery using laser treatment, complicated high level mapping of the brain in areas that are near epileptic regions, and using the latest robotic techniques to place electrodes in order to localize the site of the epileptic focus.
+Through my Masters in Academic Medicine degree, I developed the Surgical Autonomy Program which is now used in over 30 Neurosurgery Programs across the country and is an innovative way to teach, assess, and provide feedback to residents in the intraoperative environment.

-Over the last decade we have developed the first ever Division of Global Neurosurgery and Neurology, where I serve as the Division Chief and the Division boasts 71 members including faculty, graduate and medical students, undergraduate students and an outstanding staff of researchers, most located in the Duke Global Health Institute.
-The Division has published over 50 manuscripts between 2016 and 2017.
+Over the last twelve years we have developed the first ever Division of Global Neurosurgery and Neurology, where I serve as the Division Chief and the Division boasts 71 members including faculty, graduate and medical students, undergraduate students and an outstanding staff of researchers, most located in the Duke Global Health Institute.
+The Division has published over 50 manuscripts between 2016 and 2019.
 We have primarily worked in building capacity, teaching, and collaborative research projects in Uganda and Tanzania.

 Appointments and Affiliations

-- Duke Surgery Professor of Neurosurgery in the School of Medicine
+- Duke Surgery Distinguished Professor of Neurosurgery in the School of Medicine

 - Professor of Neurosurgery

 - Professor of Neurobiology